traut/stixview/README.md

 Usage
 -----

-To use stixview in a browser, you can download the latest build from `dist` directory (all js and svg files) and reference `stixview.bundle.js` it in your HTML file:
+To use stixview in a browser, you can download the latest build from `dist` directory (`stixview.bundle.js`) and reference it from your HTML file:

 ```html
 <script src="stixview.bundle.js" type="text/javascript"></script>